 The Cathedral Chronicle recorded the opening as follows:

-Erected at a cost of nearly £35,000 Nazareth House is the largest institution building outside the metropolitan area.
+Erected at a cost of nearly £35,000 Nazareth House is the largest institutional building outside the metropolitan area.
 The establishment of Nazareth House was envisaged as the concluding link in a unit to establish child immigrants and orphaned Australian boys on the land in these northern agricultural areas and also to train girls in the domestic arts.

 It was proposed that the boys, who would be received from infancy, should remain at the institution until they reached the age of seven years, when they would be transferred to the Christian Brothers Farm School at Tardun.

 The girls were to continue with their academic and manual training.
 The outbreak of war called for a rearrangement of the original plans, and in consequence, the portals of the house are to be thrown open to aged and infirm men and women and to poor and orphaned Australian boys and girls:

 Today Nazareth House continues to care for Geraldton’s aged residents and over time substantial additions have been made to the complex.

 Text taken from Between Devotion and Design, The Architecture of John Cyril Hawes 1876 – 1956 by John J Taylor

 Nazareth House is situated four kilometres north of central Geraldton.
 The building is superbly located, directly overlooking the Indian Ocean to the west and the Chapman River to the North, with views to the Moresby Ranges to the East and toward central Geraldton to the South.